 Management Analyst, Advanced Fellowships and Professional Development

-The National Clinician Scholars Program has a VA faculty representative at each of the five participating universities where Scholars are trained.
+The National Clinician Scholars Program has a VA faculty representative at each of the six participating universities where Scholars are trained.

 Anna & Harry Borun Endowed Chair

 Director, UCLA Borun Center for Applied Gerontological Research

 Senior Natural Scientist, RAND

 Associate Director, UCSF NCSP

 Professor of Medicine

 Professor, Department of Internal Medicine and Health Management and Policy

 Senior Investigator, VA HSR&D Center for Clinical Management Research, VA Ann Arbor Healthcare System